 For many, Apulia is synonymous with olive trees and stone mills.
-Olive oil is considered the gold of the region, the result of great work and dedication of those who, with love and respect, cultivate and care for the olive trees.
-For the locals, every drop of olive oil is precious and envelops a unique and fresh flavor.
+Olive oil is considered to be the gold of the region, the result of great work and dedication by those who, with love and respect, cultivate and care for the olive trees.
+For the locals, every drop of olive oil is precious and embodies a unique and fresh flavor.

 In the province of Foggia, the Dauno DOP extra virgin olive oil is the most appreciated.
 This olive oil, made from local olive varieties such as Garganica or Rotondella, has a distinctive sweet and harmonious taste and it pairs perfectly with fish and seafood appetizers.

-Terra di Bari and Terra D’Otranto are other famous DOP extra virgin olive oils produced from local olive varieties in the provinces of Lecce and Taranto, respectively in the province of Bari.
+Terra di Bari and Terra D’Otranto are other famous DOP extra virgin olive oils produced from local olive varieties in the provinces of Bari and Lecce, respectively.

 The sun of the South also favors the cultivation of citrus fruits, and in Apulia, it is easy to come across citrus tree orchards that, especially during autumn and winter, impress with their sweet perfumes and vibrant colors.

-The citrus cultivation has increased above all in the area of Salento, mostly in the provinces of Lecce and Gallipoli, where the orchards occupy around 7000 acres of land.
-The most commonly cultivated citrus fruits are the oranges, with the hands down favorite being the Navelina.
+The citrus cultivation has increased above all in the area of Salento, mostly in the province of Lecce, where the orchards occupy around 7,000 acres of land.
+The most commonly cultivated citrus fruits are oranges, with the clear favorite being the Navelina.

-Tangerines are not particularly famous in Apulia, but the region has something better, the Clementine from the Gulf of Taranto, a unique hybrid that is characterized by a sweet and juicy pulp and the total absence of seeds.
+Tangerines are not particularly famous in Apulia, but the region has something better, the Clementine from the Gulf of Taranto, a unique hybrid that is characterized by a sweet and juicy pulp and, for the most part, the absence of seeds.

 Lemons are easily found in the Gargano area and among the unique local varieties, we can mention the Femminiello, Monachello, and Interdonato.